In California, parents can be held liable for damages caused by their children under age 18 under three general circumstances:

 - The child’s actions did not cause the plaintiff’s harm.

-Injured by someone else’s child in CA?
-Call us for help…
+Injured by someone else’s child in California?
+Contact us for help…

 If you were injured in California by someone else’s child, you may be entitled to compensation.

-Call our experienced California injury personal lawyers at (855) LAWFIRM to make sure you receive all the compensatory damages to which you are entitled.
+Contact our experienced California injury personal lawyers to make sure you receive all the compensatory damages to which you are entitled.

 We may also be able to help you if you were injured by someone else’s child in Nevada.